f5devcentral/f5-tetration/README.md

 ### Disclaimer :
 1. Integration is tested with v12.0 and above
 2. Script removes existing irules on Virtual Server.
-3. Script is tested with MAC OS terminal only
+3. Script is tested with MAC OS terminal only.
+For ubuntu use ./install.sh after changing chmode 777

 ### How to use this Repo